roidrole/Roids-Tweaker/README.md

 # Roid's Tweaker
 Roidrole's CraftTweaker addon.

-With this mod, I aim to include and improve upon dead and broken CT addons.
+With this mod, I aim to include and improve upon dead and/or broken CT addons.
 So far, this mod is a drop-in replacement for :
 - CraftTweaker Integration, by TCreograph (included), where I fixed [#10](https://github.com/TCreopargh/CraftTweakerIntegration/issues/10) and [#11](https://github.com/TCreopargh/CraftTweakerIntegration/issues/11)
 - CraftTweakerUtils, by BrisingrAerowing, where I disabled duplicate content (with CT itself)
 - Extra Tweaker, by blue_beaker (Rewritten with same API)